 If you only go on a journey for the destination, then everything you’ll get from this story is in the title.
 If you’re out for adventure, then come along for I have a story.

-It was a dull silver night, and I was being handsome around my apartment when adventure called.
+It was a dull silver night, and I was being beautiful around my apartment when adventure called.
 I said to adventure “How did you get this number?” but adventure didn’t reply because it was an idiom.
 Suddenly, Pokemon Go was open on my phone with no provocation other than me downloading the app, opening it, and setting up a profile.
 Professor Willow’s chiseled jawline told me to run from home in search of monsters.
 I had just graduated so I was still accustomed to obeying when a professor commands me.
-Still handsome, I ran out into the night.
+Still an utterly gorgeous human being, I ran out into the night.

 It was 3 in the morning so only me, the homeless, and a coughing flock of filthy birds were out and about.
 I avoided making eye contact with a hobo by my dumpster because I didn’t want to get into a Pokemon battle so soon into my journey.
 His name was Duke von Trashmoot.
 He’d had that name as long as I’d known him because I named him that when we met.